zryska/Edge-Data-Store-Docs/V1/Overview/SDSQuickStart.md

 curl -i -d "@SDSCreateType.json" -H "Content-Type: application/json"  -X POST http://localhost:5590/api/v1/tenants/default/namespaces/default/types/Simple
 ```

-When the above command completes successfully, an SDS type with the same name is created on the server.
+When the previous command completes successfully, an SDS type with the same name is created on the server.
 You can create any number of containers from a single type, as long as they use a timestamp as an index and a 32 bit floating point value.
 You only need to create a type the first time you send data with a custom application.
 It does not cause an error to resend the same definition at a later time.

 ## Create an SDS stream